Estimated reading time: 6 minutes

 Mr.CBB’s Motivational Corner

-The holidays can be busy but step back and think about how you can make a difference to someone else.
+The holidays can be busy, but think about how you can make a difference to someone else.

 Saturday Search Term Giggles